 "A space where you can be vulnerable, and where you find unconditional support."

 "If you are serious about our profession, you should consider taking SimLab to challenge yourself."

 "I had a great RSI experience and overcame my fear."

 SimLab happens live online.
 Ready to work on those remote interpreting skills?
 So are we.

-We've teamed up with the Marian University College of Osteopathic Medicine to create an unparalleled practice intensive for healthcare interpreters and medical students.
+SimLab teams interpreters with healthcare providers to create an unparalleled practice intensive.
 Check out the FAQs below, and get an idea for the content of flow of the course by reading any of our posts on SimLab on the blog!